Diagnosing ASUS Motherboards with Q-LED Codes: A Complete Guide

 Q-CODE and external devices

-If the system boots up successfully with this minimal configuration, the next step is to go reconnecting external hardware one by one until we find who is causing the Q-CODE error.
-It's a somewhat cumbersome method, but extremely effective at isolating the cause.
+If the system boots successfully with this minimal configuration, the next step is to reconnect external hardware one by one until you find what's causing the Q-CODE error.
+It's a somewhat tedious method, but extremely effective for isolating the cause.

 safe overclocking with MSI Afterburner, ASUS AI Suite, Gigabyte EasyTune on Windows 11